Track 4: Advances in Information Systems and Technologies (AIST'21)

 AIST provides a forum for academics and professionals to share the latest developments and advances in the knowledge and practice of these fields.
 It seeks new studies in many disciplines to foster a growing body of conceptual, theoretical, experimental, and applied research that could inform design, deployment and usage choices for information systems and technology within business and public organizations as well as households.

-We call for papers covering a broad spectrum of topics which bring together sciences of information technology and information systems and social sciences, i.e. economics, management, business, finance, and education.
+We call for papers covering a broad spectrum of topics which bring together sciences of information systems, information technologies, and social sciences, i.e., economics, management, business, finance, and education.
 The track bridges the diversity of approaches that contributors bring to the conference.
 The main topics covered are:

-- Advanced information systems and technologies for business;
+- Advances in information systems and technologies for business;

-- Advanced information systems and technologies for governments;
+- Advances in information systems and technologies for governments;

-- Advanced information systems and technologies for education;
+- Advances in information systems and technologies for education;

-- Advanced information systems and technologies for healthcare;
+- Advances in information systems and technologies for healthcare;

-- Advanced information systems and technologies for smart cities; and
+- Advances in information systems and technologies for smart cities; and

-- Advanced information systems and technologies for sustainable development.
+- Advances in information systems and technologies for sustainable development.

-Extended versions of selected papers presented during IST 2020 will be published in Lecture Notes in Business Information Processing series (LNBIP, Springer).
+Extended versions of selected papers presented during AIST 2021 will be published in Lecture Notes in Business Information Processing series (LNBIP, Springer).

 Track 4 includes technical sessions: